28 Colorado Fashion Bloggers You Should Know

 Website: Theblackvelveteen.net

 Stylist and creator of fashion blog, The Black Velveteen, Lucille Wenegieme talks about music, fashion and lifestyle with her readers.
-This scientist by trade, created the blog to find balance between a love for affinity and a love for creativity.
+This scientist by trade, created the blog to find balance between her love of science and creativity.
 Though finding that balance wasn’t easy, Wenegieme decided to take her passion from part-time to full-time and has since become one of Denver’s most favorite fashion bloggers.
 Wenegieme’s style mixes bold pieces with basics for a casual and comfortable feel that retains its quirky appeal.
 Her great taste in music and bold, versatile style has earned her a sought after spot in Denver’s fashion community.

 The Cashmere Gypsy